ihr-it-projekt/DayZModsInfo/TBCarDealer/Configs/DealerPointConfig.md

   ],
-  "enableNpcTrader": 1, // If 1, an NPC will be spawned at the dealer point, otherwise no NPC will be spawned "npcType": "SurvivorF_Judy", // The type of the NPC (only if enableNpcTrader is 1) "npcGearSetName": "NPC1" // The gear set to be used by the NPC (only if enableNpcTrader is 1) }
+  "enableNpcTrader": 1, // If 1, an NPC will be spawned at the dealer point, otherwise no NPC will be spawned "npcType": "SurvivorF_Judy", // The type of the NPC (only if enableNpcTrader is 1) "npcGearSetName": "NPC1" // The gear set to be used by the NPC (only if enableNpcTrader is 1).
+If the config does not exist, a new one with default gear will automatically be created.
+}
 ````